jmsaltzman/pi_setup/README.rst

 Setting up a Raspberry Pi
 =========================

-This repo is just my place to keep files to "wget" as soon as I get a Pi online.
+This repo is my place to keep files and instructions for setting up a Pi to my taste.

 These files help with intitial setup by adding shell helpers and installing packages for general use and Python development.